billfitzgerald/personal-privacy-security/README.md

 I recommend splitting browser selection into two types of use: the Everyday browser, and the Research browser.

-For the Everyday browser, I still recommend [Firefox]().
+For the Everyday browser, I still recommend [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 I [wrote a post](https://archive.funnymonkey.com/2020/browser-hygiene-for-better-privacy---think-of-it-like.html) a few years back that still holds up on how to configure Firefox post-install.
+Mozilla -- the organization that develops Firefox, is slowly going up in flames, but until a legitimate organization forks Firefox or a legitimate organization releases a browser that is fully featured and accessible to regular people, Firefox is the best choice we have.

-For the Research browser, use Tor and/or the Mullvad browser (which is a collaboration between Mullvad and Tor.)
+For the Research browser, use [Tor](https://www.torproject.org/) and/or the [Mullvad browser](https://mullvad.net/en/browser) (which is a collaboration between Mullvad and Tor.)

 ### Ad Blocking